foxlox/GIUDA/README.md

 GET a TGS on behalf of another user without password

 Scenario: you are Local Administrator and there is a logged User you want to Impersonate!
+Chain: SeTcbPrivilege allows you to read LSA storage, extract the SESSION KEY from TGT, and forge a request asking for a TGS; You must use LUID instead of Username.
 Goal: From Local Admin to Domain Admin with Kerberos TGS
 Required: Local Administrator and a Domain Admin Logged (or Disconnected).
 In this guide the Domain Admin User is CALIPENDULA\fagiolo